T-vulpes/Interfacee-Design/README.md

 - **User Interface**:
   - Developed using Python and PyQt
   - Intuitive and user-friendly design
-  - Essential for competition presentations and project demonstrations

 - **Website**:
   - Modern and responsive design